kovidgoyal/kitty/docs/conf.rst

 .. only:: html

-    You can download a sample :file:`kitty.conf` file with all default settings and comments describing each setting by clicking: :download:`sample kitty.conf
+    You can download a sample :file:`kitty.conf` file with all default settings and comments describing each setting by clicking: :download:`sample kitty.conf </generated/conf/kitty.conf>`.
-    </generated/conf/kitty.conf>`.

 .. only:: man

    You can edit a fully commented sample kitty.conf by pressing the :sc:`edit_config_file` shortcut in kitty.
 This will generate a config file with full documentation and all settings commented out.
-If you have a pre-existing kitty.conf, then that will be used instead, delete it to see the sample file.
+If you have a pre-existing :file:`kitty.conf`, then that will be used instead, delete it to see the sample file.

 All mappable actions